 The type variable f represents the bifunctor.
 You can see that in all type signatures it's always applied to two type arguments.
 The first type signature defines bimap: a mapping of two functions at once.
 The result is a lifted function, (f a b \rightarrow f c d), operating on types generated by the bifunctor's type constructor.
 There is a default implementation of bimap in terms of first and second.
-(As mentioned before, this doesn't always work, because the two maps may not commute, that is first g.)
+(As mentioned before, this doesn't always work, because the two maps may not commute, that is first g . second h may not be the same as second h . first g.)